-Gainesville Field Sobriety Tests Attorney
+Gainesville Field Sobriety Tests Attorneys

 When you get your driver’s license, you provide implied consent to submit to certain tests if you are pulled over for suspected drunk driving.
 The only tests you are required to submit to are chemical tests, such as breath, urine, or blood tests.
 You are not required to submit to field sobriety tests, which are physical roadside tests.
 If you submitted to this type of testing and the results are now being used against you, a Gainesville field sobriety tests attorney can challenge the results as part of your defense.